KundanChourasiya/Custom-Database-User-Jwt-authentication-and-authorization-using-Spring-Boot-Rest-API/README.md

 > ### In this Api we used Spring security, Validation and Jwt implementation for authentication and authorization and we solved all types of exception in running test cases.

 ## Tech Stack
-Java
+-Java
-Spring Framework
+*Spring Framework
-Spring Boot
++Spring Boot
 Spring Data JPA
 Jwt
 Spring Security